scarborough-courtney/ohimanual/content/accessing_github_repos.md

 * **Mac**: `Users/[User]/github/`

 This folder can be identified by any computer as `~/github/`.

+> TIP: You can check the location of your `github` folder by right-clicking the folder icon and selecting 'Get Info' on a Mac or 'Properties' on Windows.

 ### Clone your repository to your computer